CBBC: CBBC HD

 Before launch, the majority of CBBC HD output was broadcast on BBC HD before its closure in March 2013.
 CBBC HD was added to the Sky EPG in Ireland in 2017.

-From July to August 2014, CBBC HD was temporarily removed from Freeview during the 2014 Commonwealth Games to let BBC Three and BBC Three HD broadcast 24 hours a day, similar to how BBC Parliament was removed during the 2008 Summer Olympics and 2012 Summer Olympics.
+From July to August 2014, CBBC HD was temporarily removed from Freeview during the 2014 Commonwealth Games so that BBC Three and BBC Three HD could broadcast 24 hours a day, similar to when BBC Parliament was temporarily removed during the 2008 Summer Olympics and 2012 Summer Olympics.

-From March to April 2018, CBBC HD used downtime mode to let BBC Red Button HD broadcast 9 pm to 5:30 am on Sky and Freeview.
-After the close, CBBC HD began to broadcast 24 hours a day again.
+From March to April 2018, BBC Red Button HD broadcast from 9 pm to 5:30 am during CBBC's off-air hours on Sky and Freeview.
+After the close, CBBC HD reverted to broadcasting 24 hours a day.

-Since the launch of BBC Scotland, CBBC HD began finishing at 19:00 in Scotland on Freeview, due to the channel timesharing with BBC Scotland HD, which starts at 19:00, however, CBBC SD continued to finish at 21:00 in Scotland until hours were cut nationwide in January 2022.
+Since the launch of BBC Scotland, CBBC HD began to go off-air at 19:00 in Scotland on Freeview, due to the channel timesharing with BBC Scotland HD, which starts at 19:00, however, CBBC SD continued to end at 21:00 in Scotland until hours were reduced nationwide in January 2022.

-Since January 2022, at weekends CBBC HD on Freeview in Wales closes at 2 pm, to allow bandwidth for S4C HD.
+Since January 2022, CBBC HD on Freeview in Wales closes at 2 pm on weekends, to allow bandwidth for S4C HD.

 CBBC Alba

-In September 2018, as part of a branding strategy, the unbranded 2-hour children's block on BBC Alba was split into CBeebies Alba and CBBC Alba, with the former airing during the first hour and the latter airing during the second hour.
+In September 2018, as part of a branding strategy, the unbranded two-hour children's block on BBC Alba was split into CBeebies Alba and CBBC Alba, with the former airing during the first hour and the latter airing during the second hour.
 This block features its own presentation, presenters, and shows, all dubbed into Scottish Gaelic.

-Previously, a similar block called Children's BBC Scotland was aired in the Scottish school holidays on BBC One Scotland and BBC Two Scotland throughout the 1990s, where the block (like CBeebies Alba and CBBC Alba) featured its own presentation and presenters (as an opt out from the network) linking into various shows airing on BBC Scotland's regional versions of the summer holiday mid-morning slot, the Children's BBC Breakfast Show and the summer holiday children's programme Up For It, until the CBBC Scotland opt outs were discontinued by July 2000.
+Previously, a similar block called Children's BBC Scotland was aired in the Scottish school holidays on BBC One Scotland and BBC Two Scotland throughout the 1990s, where the block (similar to CBeebies Alba and CBBC Alba) featured its own presentation and presenters (as an opt out from the network) linking into various shows airing on BBC Scotland's regional versions of the summer holiday mid-morning slot, the Children's BBC Breakfast Show and the summer holiday children's programme Up For It, until the CBBC Scotland opt outs were discontinued by July 2000.

 International versions

 Australia

-On 15 March 2021, it was announced by Australian provider Fetch TV that they would launch a channel called "BBC Kids" (unrelated to a Canadian BBC-branded channel of the same name) on 24 April 2021 to replace Cartoon Network and Boomerang.
-It is essentially a version of CBBC for the country, as it is aimed at the same target audience as CBBC and airs children's programmes from the BBC Studios catalogue.
+On 15 March 2021, it was announced by Australian provider Fetch TV that they would launch a channel called "BBC Kids" (unrelated to a Canadian BBC-branded channel of the same name) on 24 April 2021, to replace Cartoon Network and Boomerang.
+It was essentially a version of CBBC for the country, as it was aimed at the same target audience as CBBC and aired children's programmes from the BBC Studios catalogue.
 On 31 October 2024, it was removed from Fetch TV along with CBeebies.